TEST REPORT – DOCULUS LUMUS

 - Red light blinks 3 x slowly, although the RFID button has not been pressed or released: This has nothing to do with RFID, it just shows that battery is low

-The steady light function is very useful if you want to take a snapshot through the lens with your cell phone or smartphone camera or you do not want to keep the button pressed with your finger.
+The steady light function is handy if you want to take a snapshot through the lens with your cell phone or smartphone camera or you do not want to keep the button pressed with your finger.
 Steady light stays on for 1 minute and is available for all light modes:

 - Incident light mode